mnemnion/orb/doc/md/orb.md

 Orb.compile, Orb.spec = compile, Spec
 ```

-These imports aren't being used, but are basically harmless for now.
+These imports aren't being used, but are basically harmless for now\.

-``singletons/check`` is pretty much deprecated; I do like the approach but it's
+`singletons/check` is pretty much deprecated; I do like the approach but it's
-pretty high-concept and we have other strategies for testing that are closer
+pretty high\-concept and we have other strategies for testing that are closer
-to paying off (primarily ``helm`` sessions).
+to paying off \(primarily `helm` sessions\)\.

 ```lua
 local Path  = require "fs:fs/path"